 • Manhattan is one of only 182 colleges founded in the United States before the Civil War that is still surviving.

-Type of College: Founded in 1853, Manhattan College is a private, independent, coeducational Lasallian Catholic college.
+Type of School: Founded in 1853, a private, independent, coeducational Lasallian Catholic college

 Number of Faculty: 219 faculty members on staff; 93% with doctoral degrees